Applications for the 2023 round are now open and close on Tuesday 26 April 2022 at 5pm (AEST).

 The National Library of Australia Summer Scholarships program supports PhD students who require access to the Library’s collections to assist their postgraduate research.

-These scholarships are made possible through the generosity of the family of the late Norman McCann (a former National Library Council Member), John and Heather Seymour, Carol Moya Mills (former Charles Sturt University Librarian), Emeritus Professor Janice Reid AC (a former National Library Council Member) and a generous Library Patron.
+These scholarships are made possible through the generosity of Dr John and Mrs Heather Seymour AO, Carol Moya Mills (former Charles Sturt University Librarian), Professor Robert and Josephine Shanks, and a generous Library Patron.

 - The Seymour Scholarship for biographical research